fmerg/pymerkle/README.md

 **Complete documentation found at [pymerkle.readthedocs.org](http://pymerkle.readthedocs.org/)**

-Merkle-trees employ cryptography to solve in almost logarithmic manner the computationally expensive problem of preserving data consistency over peer-to-peer networks and distributed systems.
+Merkle-trees employ cryptography to solve with almost logarithmic efficiency the computationally expensive problem of preserving data consistency over peer-to-peer networks and distributed systems.

 _Pymerkle_ provides a class for binary balanced Merkle-trees (with possibly odd number of leaves), capable of generating Merkle-proofs (audit-proofs